Under the government’s plans to reach net zero by 2050, some sectors of the economy such as aviation will continue to produce some greenhouse gases.

 The Big Issue has collaborated with Social Stories Club to create limited edition gift hampers.
 Packed full of treats made by social ventures, this hamper would make the perfect gift for the festive season.

-Thanks to historical greenhouse gas emissions, scientists say that much warming is already “locked in” even if the world does manage to stay within a 1.5C limit.
+Thanks to historical greenhouse gas emissions, scientists say that a lot of planetary warming is already “locked in” even if the world does manage to stay within the 1.5C limit agreed at the Conference of Parties (COP) in 2015.

 The IPCC have said this means some changes are already “irreversible”, with droughts, floods, heat waves and storms becoming more frequent.